-Some researchers believe the imbalance of enzymes within the cornea makes the cornea more prone to oxidative damage from compounds called free radicals.
-Eventually the cornea weakens and bulges out.
+Some researchers believe the imbalance of enzymes within the cornea makes the cornea more prone to oxidative damage from compounds called free radicals, eventually causing the cornea to weaken and bulge out.
 However, there is currently no reproducible evidence to support this.
 Keratoconus is believed to be genetically transmitted, and sometimes it will affect more than one member of a family.
 In fact, 14 percent of all known cases of keratoconus show evidence of genetic transmission.

-- Retinoscopy: This involves focusing a light beam on your retina and observing the ‘reflex,’ which is the reflection as the light beam is tilted back and forth.
-Your eye doctor looks for a scissor effect, since keratoconus exhibits two bands moving toward and away from each other like blades of scissors do.
+Retinoscopy: This involves focusing a light beam on your retina and observing the “reflex,” which is the reflection as the light beam is tilted back and forth.
+Your eye doctor looks for a scissor effect, since keratoconus exhibits two bands moving toward and away from each other like the blades of scissors do.

-Eyeglasses and soft contact lenses are the usual treatment for those with mild keratoconus.
-But this disease is progressive and inevitably thins the cornea, giving it an increasingly irregular shape.
-Eventually the eyeglasses and soft contact lenses are no longer sufficient.
+Eyeglasses and soft contact lenses are the usual treatment for those with mild keratoconus, but this disease is progressive and inevitably thins the cornea, giving it an increasingly irregular shape.
+Eventually eyeglasses and soft contact lenses are no longer sufficient.
 Severe cases of keratoconus need treatment such as:

-- Gas permeable contact lenses: Also known as RGP or GP lenses, rigid gas permeable contact lenses are most commonly used due to the rigid material that improves vision by changing the irregular cone-shape into a smooth, refracting surface.
-These types of lenses are known to be uncomfortable to the wearer at first, but most people adjust within a week or two.
-These lenses are not permanent, since the disease continues to progress requiring continual changes in prescription.
+Gas permeable contact lenses: Also known as RGP or GP lenses, rigid gas permeable contact lenses are most commonly used due to their rigidity, which improves vision by changing the irregular cone shape into a smooth, refracting surface.
+These types of lenses are uncomfortable at first, but most people adjust within a week or two.
+These lenses are not permanent, since the progressive nature of the disease requires continual prescription updates.
 Frequent visits to the eye doctor should be expected.

-- Piggyback contact lenses: Due to the discomfort caused by gas permeable lenses, some eye doctors use two different types of contact lenses on the same eye; a method known as piggybacking.
+Piggyback contact lenses: Due to the discomfort caused by gas permeable lenses, some eye doctors use two different types of contact lenses on the same eye; a method known as piggybacking.
 Typically, one lens is made of a soft material, such as silicone hydrogel, with an RGP lens over the top of it.
 The soft lens acts as a cushion to the harder lens.
-The fitting of the two lenses is closely monitored by your eye doctor to ensure that oxygen reaches the surface of your eye, although today’s contact lenses, both soft and hard, are sufficiently oxygen permeable for safe use.
+Your eye doctor will closely monitor the fitting of the two lenses to ensure that oxygen reaches the surface of your eye, although today’s contact lenses — both soft and hard — are sufficiently oxygen-permeable for safe use.

-- Scleral and semi-scleral contact lenses: These gas-permeable lenses have larger diameters, enabling the edges of the lenses to rest on the sclera (white part of your eye).
-Semi-scleral lenses are a smaller version, but still rest on the sclera.
+Scleral and semi-scleral contact lenses: These gas-permeable lenses have larger diameters, enabling the edges of the lenses to rest on the sclera (the white part of your eye).
+Semi-scleral lenses are a smaller version, but they still rest on the sclera.
 Many people like this contact lens due to its stability, comfort, and the lack of pressure applied to the eye’s surface.

-- Corneal inserts or Intacs: These are tiny arc like plastic inserts that are placed into the middle of the cornea to help reshape the cornea for improved visual acuity.
+Corneal inserts or Intacs: These tiny arc-like plastic inserts are placed in the middle of the cornea in order to reshape it.
 Typically, Intacs are used when other treatment options such as contact lenses and eyeglasses fail to improve vision.
 The inserts are removable and exchangeable, and the surgical procedure lasts only ten minutes.
 If keratoconus continues to progress after the Intacs are inserted, a corneal transplant may be necessary.

-- Corneal cross-linking: This procedure involves strengthening the corneal tissue to halt the bulging of the eye’s surface.
+Corneal cross-linking: This procedure involves strengthening the corneal tissue to halt the bulging of the eye’s surface.
 This method was introduced in the United States in 2008, and is also known as CXL.
-During the procedure, the epithelium (the outer portion of the cornea) is removed, riboflavin (a B vitamin) is applied, and the patient’s eye is put under a specialized lamp which emits UV light that activates and strengthens the cornea.
+During the procedure, the epithelium (the outer portion of the cornea) is removed, riboflavin (a B vitamin) is applied, and the patient’s eye is put under a specialized lamp, which emits UV light that activates and strengthens the cornea.
 Another method, known as transepithelial corneal cross-linking, is employed in a similar fashion, only the corneal surface is left intact.
-Many experts believe this method is reducing the need for corneal transplants and preventing keratoconus-like complications after vision correction surgery such as LASIK.
+Many experts believe this method reduces the need for corneal transplants and prevents keratoconus-like complications after vision correction surgery such as LASIK.

-- Corneal transplant: When all else fails, corneal transplants are performed.
+Corneal transplant: When all else fails, corneal transplants are performed.
 Unfortunately, some people cannot tolerate rigid contact lenses, or they reach a point where all non-surgical treatment options have been exhausted.
-Also known as a penetrating keratoplasty, PK or PKP, corneal transplants involve removing the cornea and replacing it with a healthy cornea from a donor in hopes of restoring vision and preventing blindness.
-Local or general anesthesia is used before the procedure.
+Also known as a penetrating keratoplasty, PK, or PKP, corneal transplants involve removing the cornea and replacing it with a healthy cornea from a donor in hopes of restoring vision and preventing blindness.
+General anesthesia is used before this procedure.
 After the transplant is complete, the ophthalmologist will use sutures to hold the transplanted cornea in place.
 The sutures are removed after healing is complete, which is usually three to four weeks.
 In most cases, eyeglasses and contact lenses are needed after surgery.

 In any case of keratoconus, frequent check-ups and changes in prescription are needed to achieve good vision and comfort.
-Follow your eye doctor’s instructions and watch for changes such as scratchiness, tearing, discharge, or irritation, and contact your eye doctor immediately for a check-up.
+Follow your eye doctor’s instructions and contact your eye doctor immediately for a check-up if you experience scratchiness, tearing, discharge, or irritation.
 If symptoms develop after treatment has begun, then your eyes are ready for a new prescription.